Heathlands Village is registered and approved by the CQC (Care Quality Commission). Visit the CQC’s site

 - Hairdressing salons

 - Computer suite

 - Medical Suite for GP surgery, physio and optician’s appointments

 - Purple Room Community Cafe

-Regular outings are also offered, including simple trips to local shops, visits to art galleries and excursions further afield to the seaside, stately homes and the Lake District.
+Regular outings are offered.
+These include simple supermarket trips, cultural visits to local art galleries and museums and excursions to the seaside, stately homes and the Lake District.

 Heathlands Village is run in accordance with the religious and cultural needs of people of the Jewish faith.
 We have a purpose built community synagogue (shul) on the ground floor of our main building.

 We observe the Sabbath (Shabbos/Shabbat) and festivals (Yomim Tovim/Chaggim) and mark these with special activities, entertainment and meals.

 We offer three shiurim (religious lectures) a week.